ElectronicStructureLibrary/esl-bundle/README.rst

 programming languages.
 Some modules also provide bindings for other languages.
 Depending on the modules you wish to build, some additional packages might be required.
-These are packages that are found in most Linux distributions and/or commonly available in HPC facilities, and therefore it was deemed necessary to include them in the ``ESL Bundle``.
+These are packages that are found in most Linux distributions and/or commonly available in HPC facilities, and therefore it was not deemed necessary to include them in the ``ESL Bundle``.

 Some modules support parallelization through MPI.
 A working MPI installation is